SimonJackson24/AMSLPR/docs/user_guide_statistics.md

-# AMSLPR Statistics Module User Guide
+# VisiGate Statistics Module User Guide

 ## Introduction

 The Statistics Module provides valuable insights into your parking facility's operations.
-This guide will help you understand how to access and interpret the statistics provided by the AMSLPR system.
+This guide will help you understand how to access and interpret the statistics provided by the VisiGate system.

 ## Accessing Statistics

 ### Web Interface

-1. Open your web browser and navigate to the AMSLPR web interface:
+1. Open your web browser and navigate to the VisiGate web interface:
    ```
    http://<raspberry-pi-ip>:5000
    ```